the-codeslinger/blog-samples/Spring-Cloud-Stream-Kafka-Consumer/README.md

 This is a sample application using Spring Cloud Stream together with the Kafka message broker to implement a message consumer.

+This sample can be used together with the [producer sample](../Spring-Cloud-Stream-Kafka-Producer).

 [Quickstart guide](https://kafka.apache.org/quickstart) to get Apache Kafka running on your machine.
 Requires Linux or macOS (WSL on Windows).